ptarmiganlabs/butler-docs/content/en/docs/getting started/operations/standalone.md

 When using a non-authenticating SMTP server (common in enterprises where access to the SMTP server is limited to the internal network) the sender email address (and optionally name) has to be specified manually.

 Example: `--test-email-from-address "User Anna <anna@company.com>"`

+### \-\-no-qs-connection

+When running Butler in standalone mode it's possible to disable the connection to the Qlik Sense server.
+This is used when Butler is executed to provide a Swagger/OpenAPI specification file for the Butler API, i.e. not for any production use-cases.

+### \-\-api-rate-limit

+The `--api-rate-limit` option can be used to set the REST API rate limit, per minute.
+Default is 100 calls/minute.
+Set to 0 to disable rate limiting.